Cloud Infrastructure Explained: A Practical Guide for Today's Tech World

 Architecting a Resilient Cloud Data Infrastructure

-2. Data Storage Layer: This is where the raw data is stored.
-A data lake, often built on object storage like Amazon S3 or Azure Blob Storage, is a popular choice for storing large volumes of structured and unstructured data in its native format.
+2. Data Storage: This is where the raw data lands.
+A 'data lake,' often built on affordable object storage like Amazon S3, is a popular choice for holding vast amounts of data in its original format.

-4. Data Serving Layer: This layer provides the processed data to end-users and applications for analysis and visualization.
-It often includes a cloud data warehouse like Google BigQuery or Snowflake, which is optimized for fast and complex queries.
+4. Data Serving: This final layer delivers the processed data to users or applications for analysis.
+This is often a cloud data warehouse, like Google BigQuery or Snowflake, that's built for lightning-fast queries.

 Tech solutions and digital innovations for Cloud Infrastructure in modern business